 Verifying proper power supply voltages and short circuit identification are the most basic forms of testing evaluation necessary for proper microcontroller operation.
-Using a digital voltmeter resistance we measured across all power rails to every ground pin to ensure that the value read is much greater than 0Ω .
-Upon successful completion of this testing, further visual inspection of the board for possible causes of shorts or broken traces was conducted.
-Assuming that all solder joints are full and complete further checks for possible manufacturer defects were needed.
-These checks verified that all soldered components including capacitors and resistors match those to the expected and designed values for the board.
+Using a digital voltmeter resistance will be measured across all power rails to every ground pin to ensure that the value read is much greater than $0\Omega$ .
+Upon successful completion of this testing, further visual inspection of the board for possible causes of shorts or broken traces will be conducted.
+Assuming that all solder joints are full and complete further checks for possible manufacturer defects will be needed.
+These checks will verify that all soldered components including capacitors and resistors match those to the expected and designed values for the board.